 The Deserve Edu Mastercard (Review) is designed to be more accessible than the average student credit card.
 It’s made for students without a credit history at all, providing an easy first step into the world of credit.

-The Deserve card has some basic shopping and travel protections, like most cards.
-They include an extended warranty on eligible purchases and an auto rental collision damage waiver, among others.
 It won’t provide you with access to any of your credit scores, which is unfortunate for a card meant to help build your credit.
-If you use the Deserve card you can use a free credit monitoring service, like CreditWise.
+If you use the Deserve card you can still use a free credit monitoring service, like CreditWise.

 Do you have the Capital One Journey Student Credit Card?
 How do you like it?
-Leave your own review for other visitors.
+Leave your own review for other visitors below.